DataDog/terraform-provider-datadog/docs/resources/metric_tag_configuration.md

 ### Optional

 - `aggregations` (Block Set) A list of queryable aggregation combinations for a count, rate, or gauge metric.
 By default, count and rate metrics require the (time: sum, space: sum) aggregation and gauge metrics require the (time: avg, space: avg) aggregation.
 Can only be applied to metrics that have a `metric_type` of count, rate, or gauge. (see [below for nested schema](#nestedblock--aggregations))
+- `exclude_tags_mode` (Boolean) Toggle to include/exclude tags as queryable for your metric.
+Defaults to false.
+Can only be applied to metrics that have one or more tags configured.
 - `include_percentiles` (Boolean) Toggle to include/exclude percentiles for a distribution metric.
 Defaults to false.
 Can only be applied to metrics that have a `metric_type` of distribution.

 ### Read-Only